pingcap/docs/v3.1/how-to/maintain/backup-and-restore/br.md

 To backup the data of a single table in the cluster, execute the `br backup table` command.
 To get help on this command, execute `br backup table -h` or `br backup table --help`.

-Use case: Backup the data of the `test.usertable` table to the `/tmp/backup` path in each TiKV node and write the `backupmeta` file to this path.
+Use case: Backup the data of the `test.usertable` table to the `/tmp/backup` directory in each TiKV node and write the `backupmeta` file to this directory.

 {{< copyable "shell-regular" >}}